DiarmuidHenry/Project-03/README.md

 After reformatting how I wrote longer lines of text (using f-strings; using more line breaks in code without it meaning a new line of text; declaring variables for text) I was able to fix all of these errors.

-#### <u>Error validation for Town Cards not detecting all errors</u>
+#### <u>Data validation for Town Cards not detecting all errors</u>

-Error validation for Town Cards was not catching all errors.
+Data validation for Town Cards was not catching all errors.
 I firstly saw that due to copying and pasting similar variable declarations, I have forgotten to change `entry` to `town`, which I fixed, but this didn't solve the issue.

 ![Validation Copy Error](/documents/readme-images/validation-copy-error.webp)